Master your Mac with these 18 power tips

 Eliminate space-hogging programs

-Storage space is precious, and MacOS includes giant apps you may not be using, such as iTunes (pre-Catalina systems), iMovie, and Garage Band.
+Storage space is precious, and macOS includes giant apps you may not be using, such as iTunes (pre-Catalina systems), iMovie, and Garage Band.
 And you may have installed big apps you no longer need.
 If you want to get rid of them, you can open your Applications folder in the Finder, sort it by size, and then drag unwanted apps to the Trash.
 But that’s not a total solution, since it doesn’t get rid of supporting folders and files that can eat up space.
 For a more comprehensive housecleaning, download AppZapper, which deletes applications as well as supporting files and folders.
 It can list all installed apps by size to pinpoint the biggest space hogs.
 The program provides five free “zaps.”
 Unlock unlimited use for $13.

 Find and kill resource-hogging apps

-It happens to everyone at some point: MacOS slows to a crawl and the cooling fan whirs.
+It happens to everyone at some point: macOS slows to a crawl and the cooling fan whirs.
 Figure out which program (often a web browser playing video) is hogging the processor or memory by launching the Activity Monitor app.
 (It resides in the Applications>Utilities folder.)
 Highlight the offending app and click the “X” button in the upper left of the window to quit it.

 Secure your Mac